AdrtH/toutdoux/README.md

 **WARNING** If you use the recursive mode, I recommand putting a extension clause, (-e)
 **WARNING** It will always skip .o or no-extension file
 **WARNING** This is poorly written, it's my first time using Rust ever.

+This is not my idea, I saw this tool being used by some people and wanted to create it by myself, tailored to my likings,
+I unfortunately don't know where it originates, **be free to PR this readme to link the original work**.